rackerlabs/support-how-to/content/general/rackspace-mitigations-against-cpu-speculative-execution-vulnerabilities.md

 type: article
 created_date: '2018-01-09'
 created_by: Marc Nourani
-last_modified_date: '2018-01-24'
+last_modified_date: '2018-01-26'
-last_modified_by: Nate Archer
+last_modified_by: Stephanie Fillmon
 product: undefined
 product_url: undefined
 ---

 This page lists various Rackspace services and their current mitigation status for the CPU speculative execution vulnerabilities: [CVE-2017-5753](http://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2017-5753), [CVE-2017-5715](http://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2017-5715), and [CVE-2017-5754](http://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2017-5754).
 In some cases, customers might need to take additional action to mitigate these vulnerabilities.

 **Important**: Rackspace continues to execute its mitigation and remediation strategy to address the CPU speculative execution vulnerabilities.
 We have multiple teams working with the utmost urgency to remediate these vulnerabilities.
 This a complex and evolving situation, as the guidance provided by numerous vendors regarding remediation efforts and patching continues to change.
 Based on the level of threat, we firmly believe the best course forward is to continue working with our vendors as they develop stable and proven patches, and applying them in the least impactful manner possible.
 If we need to take action that would impact customers, we will provide additional guidance directly to the customers involved.

 | Service | Mitigation Status |
 | --- | --- |